Shreywsi/demo/README.md

 # demo
-this is my first Github repository
+this is my first Git repository.
+author: Shreyasi Soumya